 Five ways to support parents of a child facing mental health challenges

 When a child encounters behavioral health challenges, parents often feel isolated in their experience.
 The stigma that still surrounds mental illness may make them less inclined to ask for help.
-Dr. Michener and Dr. Laux offer tips to support friends, relatives or neighbors with a child having a hard time:
+Child and adolescent psychologist Emily Laux, PsyD, offers tips to support friends, relatives or neighbors with a child having a hard time:

 Reach out.
 Simply reaching out to acknowledge their struggles and your desire to support them is the first step to providing a caring environment.
 Every family will have a different way they want and experience support, so be sure to take the lead from the family on how or if they’d like your help.